 Also note that you can easily plant new trees, so you can actually act on this aesop.
 With enough bone meal, you can create a forest overnight.

-Heard that Aesop suggestion, yeah.
-Found quite a different one through years of play: The only safe forest is a razed one.
+Many players have found quite a different one through years of play and paranoia: The only safe forest is a razed one.

 "Mysterious traveler, why do you ignite when I greet you?"